 Essential online tools when you’re starting a wedding business

 When you first had the idea to start a business in the wedding industry, what did you think you’d need?
-Likely you felt confident that you’d need to build a website, secure your social media handles, and get started advertising on The Knot and WeddingWire in order to be set up for success with your new career.
-But, here’s the thing about starting a wedding business—if it’s your first time building something from the ground up, there are a lot of things you don’t know you need.
-And, rather than struggling to find the answer or trying this and figuring out that wasn’t the best, we wanted to help you feel confident that everything you are doing is a step in the right direction.
+You likely felt confident that you’d need to build a website, secure your social media handles, and get started advertising on The Knot and WeddingWire in order to be set up for success with your new career.
+But here’s the thing about starting a wedding business—if it’s your first time building something from the ground up, there are a lot of things you don’t know you need.
+And, rather than struggling to find the answer, we wanted to help you feel confident that everything you are doing is a step in the right direction.
 Namely, that the business tools you lean on are the best on the market.
 If you’ve been searching for the best small business software for wedding pros and business owners, read on to find out what our favorites are and then keep building your empire with them.

-One of the first realizations you have as a wedding business owner is that there are a lot of places you need branded graphics, but that having a budget to have a graphic designer on call can be difficult.
-And, while the long-term goal might be to outsource all or most of your design needs to a professional, the reality is that you’re likely going to need to DIY a thing or fifty.
+One of the first realizations you have as a wedding business owner is that there are a lot of places where you need branded graphics but having a budget for a graphic designer on-call can be difficult.
+And, while the long-term goal might be to outsource all or most of your design needs to a professional, the reality is that you’re likely going to need to DIY a thing (or fifty).
 That’s why having even a free account with Canva is a no-brainer since it gives you access to easy-to-use graphic design templates on an equally easy-to-use platform.

 You might have heard about the power of email marketing as of late and especially when it comes to conversations about whether or not you are building your business on marketing platforms you “own” or “rent” real estate from.
 But, when you’re not a marketing professional, the thought of getting started with email marketing can be overwhelming, to say the least.
 Between figuring out how to build your email list and design emails that do your brand justice, you might feel like it’s too big a task.
 Flodesk is a new email marketing platform built for people just like you—people who want to add email marketing to their overall plan but in a way that doesn’t stress them out and makes it simple to set up all the pieces you need.